 Autumn Olive Farm offers day camps for riders of all ages and skills.
 Come one day or many, an entire week or here and there.
 Available any day schools are not in session.
 Contact AOF for more information.

 *** HORSE DAY CAMP ***

-Camp consists of 4 one hour riding sessions, barn work, horse care, and more.
+Camp consists of lots of riding and swapping horses, barn work, horse care, and more.

 Campers are welcome to bring their own horse with up-to-date shots and negative Coggins.

 Campers can come on sporadic days or come for an entire week.
 Weeks before horse shows will be aimed at the competitive rider, but all campers are welcome.

 Horse shows held on some Saturdays.

 If campers wish to compete, they need to pay a $30 show fee plus pay for their classes.
 (Proper attire required for most Hunter Shows except Leadline and Eq Preview)